 Applicants must be academically deficient, expelled, or a high school dropout and be between the ages of 16-18.
-The applicant must never have been convicted of a felony and have no legal action pending, free of illegal drugs at time of enrollment and physically and mentally able to complete the program.
+The applicant must never have been convicted of a felony and have no legal action pending, be free of illegal drugs at time of enrollment and be physically and mentally able to complete the program.

 Does OYCP accept applicants under the age of 16?

 No, applicants must be at least 16 and no more than 18 years old at the time the class starts.

 Does OYCP accept applicants over the age of 18?

 No, applicants must be at least 16 and no more than 18 years old at the time the class starts.
 The applicant can turn 19 years old during the class.

 The Oregon Youth Challenge Program, as part of the National Guard Youth Challenge Program, is operated through a Cooperative Agreement between the National Guard Bureau and the State of Oregon.
 This means it is funded by Federal and State dollars making the Program absolutely free to eligible applicants and their families.

 OYCP is a residential program that incorporates a highly structured quasi-military format emphasizing self-discipline, personal responsibility, and positive motivation.
 Applicants, who are referred to as cadets while at OYCP, must meet military grooming standards, wear military type uniforms, and observe standard military customs and courtesies.
 Each class involves a 3-phase program that begins with a two-week Red phase where the goal is to identify those applicants that have the desire and discipline to complete the program.
 Applicants who successfully complete Red phase enter the 20-week White & Blue phases where the emphasis is on the “Eight Core Component” curriculum.
 Cadets must show improvement in each component.